jc1122/portfolio_management/memory-bank/progress.md

 # Progress Log

 ## Current Status
-- Core documentation is in place and the Stooq data preparation pipeline (index + tradeable matching + export) is operational with cached metadata, multicore performance, and richer diagnostics for price coverage and currency alignment.
+- Core documentation is in place and the Stooq data preparation pipeline (index + tradeable matching + export) is operational with cached metadata, multicore performance, richer diagnostics for price coverage/currency alignment, and new validation flags for suspect price histories.

 ## Completed
 - Initialized Memory Bank structure and populated it with the detailed investment methodology and implementation plan extracted from previous discussions.